timescale/docs/use-timescale/hypertables/create.md

 convert it into a hypertable.

 Hypertables are intended for time-series data, so your table needs a column that holds time values.
-This can be a timestamp, date, or integer.
+This can be a timestamptz, date, or integer.
 Ensure that you set the datatype for the `time` column as `timestamptz` and not `timestamp`.
 For more information, see [PostgreSQL timestamp][postgresql-timestamp].